Mbed-TLS/TF-PSA-Crypto/docs/architecture/psa-crypto-repository.md

 Finally, some platform abstraction functions are not just clones of standard C library functions, like psa_crypto_platform_entropy_nv_seed_read() for example, see include/psa/platform.h for more information.
-If the configuration option PSA_CRYPTO_STD_FUNCTIONS is enabled the PSA cryptography library provides an implementation of most of those functions based on functions of the standard C library though.
+If the configuration option TF_PSA_CRYPTO_STD_FUNCTIONS is enabled the PSA cryptography library provides an implementation of most of those functions based on functions of the standard C library though.